How to Read Your Clip Analytics to Grow Faster

 How to Interpret Completion Rate Data

 Completion rate benchmarks vary by clip length.
 For clips under 15 seconds, 80%+ completion is expected.
 For 30-second clips, 60–70% is strong.
 For 60-second clips, 45–55% is considered above-average.
-If your completion rate is significantly below these benchmarks, the primary culprit is almost always the hook — the first 1–3 seconds are not compelling enough to hold viewers.
+If your completion rate is significantly below these benchmarks, the primary culprit is almost always the hook.
+The first 1–3 seconds are not compelling enough to hold viewers.

 Look at the retention graph (available in TikTok and YouTube Shorts analytics) to see exactly where viewers drop off.
 A sharp drop at second 3 indicates a hook problem.
 A gradual decline from second 10 indicates the content loses momentum.
 A cliff drop at second 20 in a 30-second clip usually means the clip is 10 seconds too long.